mXDR: Stellar Cyber Agent Upgrade Process

 This article outlines:

-2. What customers should expect
+2. What customers should expect from the upgrade process

 This process applies to both CyFlare environments, with slight differences for Gov Cloud customers.